nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User opens the software
 2. System displays the welcome message and makes CLI ready for user input
 3. User inputs command search for all contacts with the tag
-4. Software displays acknowledgement message
+4. Software searches for contacts associated with the tag and displays the entire list
-5. Software searches for contacts associated with the tag and displays the entire list
+5. Software displays success message
 6. Use case ends

-**Use case: Find all contacts taking same module**
+**Use case: Find a particular meeting**

 **MSS**

 1. User opens the software
 2. System displays the welcome message and makes CLI ready for user input
-3. User inputs command search for all contacts with the tag
+3. User inputs command to search for a meeting by description
-4. Software displays acknowledgement message
+4. Software searches for contacts associated with the tag and displays the entire list
-5. Software searches for contacts associated with the tag and displays the entire list
+5. Software displays success message
 6. Use case ends

 **Use case: Create meeting with 2 contacts**